ianmackinnon/geotk/README.md

     ./svg2gcode.py conf.json in.svg out.gcode

+## `kicad2svg`

+Extract traces from a KiCad PCB file as paths in an Inkscape-compatible SVG.

+Each PCB layer is represented as a layer, and each net is represented as a sublayer.

+## Caveats:

+-   Does not read page size from KiCad file; always exports an A4 SVG.

 ## `svg2kicad`

 Replace a net's traces in a KiCad PCB file with paths from an SVG.